adrelanos/aeternity-wiki/Glossary.md

 Decentralized applications also known as DApps, are the next logical step in the evolution of technology.
-A decentralized application is similar to a smart contract on the Ethereum blockchain, yet it also has key differences.
-Unlike smart contracts, Dapps do not need to revolve around finance but can leverage blockchain technology for any purpose that comes to mind. <sup>[source](https://themerkle.com/what-is-a-dapp/)</sup>
+A decentralized application is similar to a smart contract on the Ethereum Blockchain, yet it also has key differences.
+Unlike smart contracts, Dapps do not need to revolve around finance but can leverage Blockchain technology for any purpose that comes to mind. <sup>[source](https://themerkle.com/what-is-a-dapp/)</sup>